-Content development is the A-to-Z process of planning, creating and distributing quality content.
+Content development is the A-to-Z process of planning, creating and publishing high-quality content.

-In this guide, I’ll walk you through a proven content development process that will save you time and improve your results.
+In this guide, I’ll walk you through a proven content development process to save time and drive better business results.

-Whether you’re working solo or have a large content team.
+Whether you’re working solo or have a dedicated content team.

 Let’s dive in.